 We offer opportunities to study in Australia, Canada, Ireland, New Zealand, Sweden and the United States.
 Further information can be found on our study abroad

 Application and interview

-UCAS visit days for students offered a place are normally held from late January to March.
-You are welcome to visit at other times – please contact us or for dates of our open days visit www.nottingham.ac.uk/opendays
+pages.
+UCAS visit days for students who have been offered a place are held in February and March.
+You are welcome to visit us at other times: please contact the Admissions Officer.